mouliere-lab/ACT-ML/README.md

 - Computes the average results across multiple runs with different random states for each classifier, and outputs three CSV files: one for predictions, one for performance metrics, and one for feature importances.

 ## Run Time
-The demo should complete within x hours on a standard computer.
+The demo should complete within 30 minutes on a standard computer.
-The analysis with real data should complete within 1 hour on a standard computer, and within x minutes on a HPC clusters using 16 CPU cores.
+The analysis with real data should complete within 46 minutes on a standard computer, and within x minutes on a HPC clusters using 16 CPU cores.

 ## Instructions for Use